How To Advertise Your Small Business in 2026: 10 Best Tips

 Here’s a breakdown of advertising options on common social media platforms:

 • Facebook.
 Facebook data shows that 1.6 billion people are connected to small businesses on the platform, which has offered advertising as part of its business model since 2004.
 This offering started to grow significantly in 2007, when the Facebook Ads platform, now known as Meta for Business, launched.
-Meta for Business utilizes a PPC model with options to create ads with photos, text, videos, and slideshows.
+Meta for Business uses a PPC model with options to create ads with photos, text, videos, and slideshows.
 Self-serve tools are available to build and run campaigns and track performance with user-friendly reports.

 • Instagram.
 Advertisers leverage Meta for Business to run targeted Instagram ads similar to those on Facebook.
 Individual Instagram posts can be boosted using advertising funds by simply deciding where to send users (such as a page on your small business website), the target audience for the post, and how much to spend.
 Detailed insights are available to track ad performance and improve over time.

-6. Get involved in online communities
+7. Get involved in online communities

 Engaging in online communities as a small business owner can help you build your professional network, reach more members of your target customer base, and learn tips to make your small business thrive, among other benefits.
 Many options are available, some of which are free, while others charge a membership or subscription fee.